Insured against climate risks

 Training programmes are being developed for specialised staff in the public and private sectors to develop the necessary skills for the sustainable management of risk transfer systems.

-The market for agricultural insurance in Peru has grown by almost 97 per cent since the project began.
-In 2017, some 690,000 hectares – or 16.6 per cent of cropland – were covered by the agricultural disaster insurance and commercial agricultural insurance systems, whereas only 350,000 hectares were covered at the start of the project in 2014.
-Agricultural insurance companies currently provide protection against financial risks caused by climate events for a total of 300,000 agricultural producers in 14 regions.
-Recommendations for calculating premium instalments have led to a reduction in insurance premiums and increased payout rates.
+The Peruvian agricultural insurance market has grown by almost 97 per cent since the start of the project.
+In 2018, about 680,000 hectares were covered by agricultural disaster insurance and commercial agricultural insurance schemes.
+This equates to 14 per cent of the country’s cropland.
+The area covered was only 350,000 hectares at the start of the project in 2014.
+Agricultural insurance currently provides a total of 272,000 agricultural producers in eight regions with protection against climate-related financial risks.
+Recommendations for calculating premium rates have lowered insurance premiums and increased payout rates.